yoterpa/Open-Source-iOS-Resources/README.md

 * [Build-Time-Analyzer for Swift](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode)

 ## Extremely Useful Frameworks
+* [GDPerformanceView-Swift](https://github.com/dani-gavrilov/GDPerformanceView-Swift): Shows FPS, CPU usage, app and iOS versions above the status bar and report FPS and CPU usage via delegate.
+* [ODUIThreadGuard](https://github.com/olddonkey/ODUIThreadGuard): A guard to help you check if you make UI changes not in main thread
+* [Injection II App](http://johnholdsworth.com/injection.html): It allows you to inject changes to class method implementations into a running application in the simulator or a macOS app.
+* [Hero](https://github.com/lkzhao/Hero): Supercharged transition engine for iOS.
+* [LTNavigationBar](https://github.com/ltebean/LTNavigationbar): UINavigationBar Category which allows you to change its appearance dynamically
 * [Pure Layout](https://github.com/PureLayout/PureLayout)
 * [Masonry](https://github.com/SnapKit/Masonry) - Layout Framework
 * [SnapKit](https://github.com/SnapKit/SnapKit): A Swift Autolayout DSL for iOS & OS X.